 AA4.
 Number and percent of AEs that qualify providers using qualification criteria as outlined in the current approved Waiver.
 On an annual basis, ODP reviews a sample of initial and annual provider qualification applications.
 ODP ensures that each AE reviews provider qualification information using ODP standardized procedures.
 If the AE does not qualify a provider using ODP standardized procedures, the AE is expected to contact the provider and collect all missing documents within 30 days.
 If the documentation obtained does not corroborate that the provider meets qualification standards, the provider will be prohibited from receiving payments for waiver services.
-ODP will provide training to the AE on the correct application of the provider qualification as specified in the AE Operating Agreement.
+ODP will provide training to the AE on the correct application of the provider qualification process.
+ODP will enhance its monitoring of the AE and if the problem persists, initiate sanctions as specified in the AE Operating Agreement.